 - Actions taken in the field by the bird controllers, are registered with geolocation information.

-The on-site acceptance test (SAT) milestone was successfully completed on 10 September 2019.
+The WAMMO project concluded with the Final Review milestone held in June 2020.
 The three sizes of radars investigated in the project are up and running at Aalborg Airport (Denmark), where they are gathering data for refinement of the bird tracking algorithms.

 The medium radar analyzes bird tracks to a range of 6 km.
 The large radar to 10km.
 The smallest radar is no longer used as it proved to have a limited added value.